comunica/Article-SSWS2020-AMF/content/conclusions.md

 Even though we answered many open questions regarding AMFs, there are a couple of new questions.
 First, we need investigation on ways to dynamically switch between different kinds of client-side AMF algorithms.
-Second, dynamically switching between algorithms may improve diefficiency, as the BGP-based algorithm postpones time until first result.
+Second, dynamically switching between algorithms may reduce time-until-first-result, as our BGP-based algorithm increases as a side-effect.
 Finally, as approaches such as [Solid](cite:cites solid) are pushing towards a more _decentralized_ Web, investigation of AMFs in the context of federated querying is needed, which is not trivial, as filters of multiple sources may need to be combined.